caeltarifa/hands-on-data-analytics-notes/QuickSight: Essentials of data visualization .md

 ## Steps

 1. Create your dataset
 2. Rename Analysis
 3. Visualize Sales by Month
 4. Add Forecast to Line Chart
 5. Visualize Sales Year over Year
 6. Add Suggested Insights
+7.

-7. Visualize Sales by Industry
+    a - Visualize Sales by Industry
+    b - Add Drill Down from Industry to Customer c - Add Data Labels
 8. Clean and free up all resources used so far

 ## Step 1 - Create your dataset